-The SFF configuration views are shown below.
-Three different faceplates are available for the SFF and TSFF -pull tab, ejector latch and internal lock versions are available.
-The same SFF OCP NIC 3.0 PBA accepts all three faceplates types and may be interchanged depending on the end application.
-A SFF PBA may be fitted with a TSFF faceplate.
-The drawings shown in Figure 7 below illustrate a representative front, side and top views of the SFF.
+The SFF and TSFF configuration views are shown below.
+Three different faceplates are each available for the SFF and TSFF - a-pull tab, ejector latch and an internal lock version are available.
+The same SFF and TSFF OCP NIC 3.0 PBA assembly accepts all up to three six faceplates types and may be interchanged depending on the end application.
+Faceplates are attached to the PCBA at the time of manufacture.
+A TSFF faceplate may be used on a SFF PBA.
+The drawings shown in Figure 8Figure 7 below illustrates representative 3/4 views of the SFF only, front, sideside and top views of SFF and TSFF implementations and top views of the SFF.

 Note: The TSFF implementation uses the same PCB outline as SFF.
 The faceplate and top-side Z-height envelope grows to 14.20 mm.
-Additional I/O connector options are available with TSFF.
+Additional I/O connector options are available with the TSFF.

-Where space is permitted on the faceplate, square vents sized to a maximum of 3.0 mm x 3.0 mm must be added to help optimize airflow while maintaining the integrity of the faceplate structure.
-EMI considerations should also be considered during the design process.
-Refer to the images shown in Figure 8 for example square vent configurations depending on the line side I/O connectors.
+Where space is permitted on the faceplate, square vents sized to a maximum of 3.0 mm x 3.0 mm must may be added to help optimize airflow while maintaining the integrity of the faceplate structure.
+EMI considerations mitigation should also be taken into account considered during the design process.
+Refer to the images shown in Figure 9Figure 8 for example square vent configurations depending on the line side I/O connectors.

-Depending on the OCP NIC 3.0 card implementation, I/O connectors may be placed anywhere within the allowable connector keep in regions as defined by the SFF and TSFF PBA mechanical drawings and faceplate drawings of Section 2.5.1 and Section 2.5.2.
+Depending on the OCP NIC 3.0 card implementation, I/O connectors may be placed anywhere within the allowable connector keep in regions as defined by the SFFand TSFF PBA mechanical drawings and faceplate drawings of Section 2.5.1 and Section 2.5.2.

 The OCP NIC 3.0 outline provides an optional feature to lock the card into the chassis.
 This is accomplished with two notches - one on each side of the card guide rail.
 A baseboard may choose to use one or both notches for the internal locking mechanism.
 The OCP NIC 3.0 outline provides a notch location on both guide rails to provide flexible configurations to baseboard vendors.
 If a locking feature is implemented on the baseboard, the OCP NIC 3.0 card may only be inserted or removed after actuating the internal locking mechanism.
-The PCB retention notches are compatible with all chassis implementations.
+These The PCB retention notches are compatible with all chassis implementations.
 Please refer to the SFF dimensions in Section 2.5.1 for details.
 The internal locking mechanism is not available on LFF cards.

-Note: The OCP NIC 3.0 card supplier shall add port identification on the faceplate assembly that meet their manufacturing and customer requirements.
+Note: The OCP NIC 3.0 card supplier shall-may add port identification on the faceplate assembly that meet their manufacturing and customer requirements.